Gearbox-protocol/dev-docs-old/docs/analytics/python-analytical-tool.md

 # Python Analytical Tool

 For some developers who prefer to use Python, we make an additional section here to show how to use jupyter notebook to get `CreditAccount` and make some analysis.
-So first of all, we need to install `web3` python package and `multicall` package.
+So first of all, we need to install the follio `web3` python package and `multicall` package.
 Yes, we will use `multicall` in the example below.
 If you go through the whole workflow below, you will get something like [GearboxCreditAccounts.ipyn](https://colab.research.google.com/drive/1YORBt-1ZzClkFYJGOjkAHD9Xx3_nf9eT?usp=sharing).

 In[1]:

 ```
 !pip uninstall jsonschema
 !pip3 install --force-reinstall jsonschema==3.2.0
 !pip install web3
 !pip install multicall
 ```

 Import some required packages and connect to ethereum rpc.

 In[2]:

 ```python
 from IPython.core.display import display, HTML
 display(HTML("<style>.container { width:100% !important; }</style>"))